 a.
-Full-time bargaining unit members who are in an active pay status (not on leave) with an IPAS evaluation score of satisfactory, hold a current professional certificate, have a minimum of five (5) creditable years with the Board, and are on Step 10 or above prior to the effective date of the Professional Sabbatical Leave.
+Full-time bargaining unit members who are in an active pay status (not on leave) with an evaluation score of at least effective, hold a current professional certificate, have a minimum of five (5) creditable years with the District, and have ten (10) years of verifiable creditable teaching or other work related experience prior to the effective date of the Professional Sabbatical Leave.
 The leave will be for a full school year.
-An employee is only eligible for one (1) such leave during their career with the Board.
+An employee is only eligible for one (1) such leave during their career with the District.